etijskens/et-micc/tutorials/TUTORIAL-2.rst

 2.4 Data type issues
 --------------------

-An importand point of attention when writing binary extension modules - and a common source of problems - is that the data types of the variables passed in from Python must match the data types of the Fortran or C++ routines.
+An important point of attention when writing binary extension modules - and a common source of problems - is that the data types of the variables passed in from Python must match the data types of the Fortran or C++ routines.